DhiMalo/GACC/README.md

 # GACC

-> A social & pair-programming coding platform that connects novice programmers with experienced programmers
+> A social coding platform for real-time group collaboration and learning

 ## Table of Contents